BY AMANDA HURON

 That complex where eviction notices were issued in 1977?
 The tenants were able to buy their buildings, and forty years later, it’s still a limited-equity co-op, made up of about sixty units, providing an oasis of affordability and stability in a city of recklessly high rents.
 They’ve achieved something remarkable: a commons in the midst of the capitalist city.
 But the next challenge is to think about how to expand these commons.
 How can we learn to common together, in the midst of multiple pressures?
 If we’re going to create just cities, we need to figure this out, together.

-Carving Out the Commons: Tenant Organizing and Housing Cooperatives in Washington, DC.
+Amanda Huron is author of Carving Out the Commons: Tenant Organizing and Housing Cooperatives in Washington, DC.
 Huron is assistant professor of interdisciplinary social sciences at the University of the District of Columbia.

 “An incisive book that speaks to a vital issue in contemporary politics and social theory.”